redislabs-training/ru204/admin-training/lab-setup/using-the-lab/README.md

 ![](img/346-db-set-key.png)

-Return to ***vnc terminal*** and perform some more DNS checks.
+10. Return to ***vnc terminal*** and get more information on how DNS resolves DB queries.

-10. Get some information on how DNS resolves your database proxy IP.
+- Nodes run DNS name servers that resolve DB queries to proxy IPs

-Nodes run DNS name servers that resolve DB queries.
-DNS does not know where proxies are listening, it only knows the nodes.
+- DNS does not know where proxies listen, it only knows nodes.

 In this case, ***n1*** provides the answer.
 It's tempting to think that dig is telling you where the proxy is listening, but it's not.
 It's only telling which node is responding to DB queries.